 From then until the present day the Priory has been the Parish Church of St Mary.
 It has undergone several restorations, the latest completed in the 1990s, and the work of preservation goes on, with a recent successful appeal to raise £600,000 to restore and rebuild the famous 19th century organ.
 The major change in the church’s appearance since the Reformation was the construction of the upper parts of the two western towers during a 19th century restoration under Gilbert Scott.
 The towers were built asymmetrically to reflect the contrasting styles of the west front – the north-west tower in the Early English style and its much higher south-west partner in the more ornate perpendicular style.

-Above: The Wedding of Canon Lamb on 28th December 1957.
+Above: The Wedding of Christine Lamb (daughter of Canon Lamb) and Professor Ronald Whittam FRS, 28th December 1957.
 The Officiant is The Most Revd.
 Michael Ramsey, who was then the Archbishop of York.
 Photograph by kind permission of Canon Lamb’s grandson.